karlhulme/jsonotron/workspaces/jss/docs.autogen.md

 ### Example 1

 A position on Earth recorded in GeoJSON format expressed as a longitude and latitude pair.
+The `type` value should be 'Point'.
-The properties should be supplied in the correct order, longitude first and latitude second.
+The `coordinates` property should be a 2-element array consisting of longitude first and latitude second.

 ```json
 {